AGRIC 2505RW - Crop and Pasture Production II

 General Course Information

-Course Code AGRIC 2505RW Course Crop and Pasture Production II Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites AGRIC 1510WT or AGRIC 1520WT Incompatible AGRONOMY 2502RW Course Description This course delivers an overview of agronomic production systems from a diverse array of dryland pastures and crops.
+Course Code AGRIC 2505RW Course Crop and Pasture Production II Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites AGRIC 1510WT or AGRIC 1520WT Course Description This course delivers an overview of agronomic production systems for dryland pastures and crops.
 In particular the course provides a practical understanding of selection, establishment, management and utilisation of crops and pastures in the main rainfall and soil environments encountered in southern Australia.
 Topics include: weed, pest and disease management; species and cultivar identification and selection; selection and use of crops and pastures; rotations; tillage; nutrition and fertilisers; and the interrelationship of agronomy and the environment.

 Course Coordinator: Dr Gurjeet Gill